Join Closed Beta

 Before benchmarking, TokForge auto-detects your device's hardware profile:

 This hardware profile informs recommended starting configurations and sets upper bounds for thread counts and context sizes.
-It also determines which parameters are swept during optimization (e.g., older devices may have fewer core options to test).
+It also determines which GPU paths (CPU, OpenCL, Vulkan MNN, Vulkan GGUF CoopMat, QNN) are available and which parameters are swept during optimization.

 Backend Comparison